Logo of the The Poor Swiss

 The third option is to go a little further and entirely break the contract.
 With that, you stop paying, and you get back the money from the insurance company.

 With this option, you will get back the buyback value.
-This value is based on the current value minus some cancelation fees.
+This value is based on the current value minus some cancellation fees.
 Usually, this value is zero in the first few years of the contract.
 You have no choice but to transfer this value to another 3a account.

 Once again, we can simulate this.
 I will assume that by canceling the contract, you will lose an extra 20% of the value compared to what you would have in life insurance 3a.
 This assumption is not precise since, in theory, you would lose more during the first few years and less during the following years.
 However, this allows us to make a simple simulation.